abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 **Task 5:** The Curry-Howard-Lambek isomorphism is also the basis of special types of programming languages called "proof assistants" which help you verify logical proofs.
 Install a proof assistant and try to see how it works.
 I recommend the Coq Tutorial by Mike Nahas for Coq/Roql, the Natural Numbers Game for Lean or the HoTT Game for Agda.

-**Task 6:** Try to prove that logics indeed form categories, using the definition of a category that we used in the previous chapter.
-What is missing?
+**Task 6:** We will concentrate on proving that some categories form logics.
+But meanwhile, you can prove that all logics form categories, using the definition of a category that we used in the previous chapter.

 ### Logics as orders